See latest updates in red

 2. Covid-19 temporary employee / employer relief scheme (C19 TERS)

-(Currently only be available for claims up to the end of 15 October 2020, but likely to be extended until the end of the National State of Disaster)
+(Currently only be available for claims up to 15 September 2020, but possibly to be extended until the end of the National State of Disaster)

 This scheme is intended to provide emergency relief to enable employers to pay employees who are temporarily laid off due to the Covid-19 crisis.